AAG0130/Portfolio/Complementary projects/IBM Data Science Professional Certificate/Course 10_Applied Data Science Capstone/7_Interactive Visual Analytics Plotly/README.md

 ## Notes & reproducibility

-- If using the dataset locally, ensure `spacex_launch_dash.csv` is in the same folder or update the path accordingly.
+- Ensure `spacex_launch_dash.csv` is in the same folder or update the path accordingly.